OpenArabic/Annotation/workflow.md

 	* __NB__ by default, Windows hides file extensions, so you will need to change some settings so that they are displayed. *How to do that*: 1) Open `File explorer` (Win+E); 2) press `F10` to see the menu; 3) in the menu: `Tools` > `Folder options`; then choose tab `View`; then uncheck `Hide extensions for known file types`; 4) Click `Apply to Folders`, then `Ok`.
 9. When you start working on a file, you add extension `.inProgress`, which will indicate to others that the file is been processed.
 After you renamed the file, make sure to stage your progress and push the changes to the online repository so that others could see your progress.
 Run the following commands in git:
 	* `git add .`
-	* `git commit -m "Started working on the file"` (message does not have to be exactly the same)
+	* `git commit -m "Started working on ZZZ"` (where `ZZZ` is the URI of the book you work on (please, include only the `DateAuthor.Title` part, i.e. if the complete URI is `0310Tabari.Tarikh.JK000157-ara1.mARkdown`, you should include only `0310Tabari.Tarikh`).
 	* `git push origin master`
 	* **NB:** Before you start a new text, make sure to pull the latest changes to the repository, i.e., run `git pull origin master`
 9. Keep in mind that you need to tag only the structure of a book you are working with,  which includes tagging chapter headers (`### |`, `### ||`, `### |||`, etc.) and major information units, like biographies (`### $`, `### $$`, `### $$$`, etc.) or lexicon items (these we should discuss before you start).
 Please, do not tag anything else—at least without consulting with me first.